-The Dialectical Behavior Therapy (DBT) program is integrated with our outpatient program.
+The Dialectical Behavior Therapy (DBT) and Eye Movement Desensitization and Reprocessing (EMDR) programs are integrated with our outpatient program.
 Illness Management & Recovery (IMR) is offered in several settings.
 The Individual Placement and Support Model (IPS) is offered through our employment services.
 Co-Occurring assessments and service planning is integrated throughout the program.
 Wellness Recovery Action Planning (WRAP) is offered to CRT and the broader community.
-Other evidenced based practices provided either through CRT or other programs include: Collaborative Assessment & Management of Suicide (CAMS), Seeking Safety (a program focusing on trauma and substance use), Cognitive Behavior Therapy for Insomnia, Cognitive Behavior Therapy for Pain, Acceptance & Commitment Therapy, Recovery-Oriented Cognitive Therapy (CT-R).
+Other evidenced based practices provided either through CRT or other programs include: Collaborative Assessment & Management of Suicide (CAMS), Cognitive Behavior Therapy for Pain, Acceptance & Commitment Therapy.